Capital Region Denmark Travel Guide

 Amber jewelry, craft beer, specialty liquorice, and "hygge"-themed home decor items.

-Copenhagen provides diverse activities for all interests, from historical exploration to modern culinary experiences and nightlife.
-Plan ahead for a fulfilling visit.
+Copenhagen provides diverse activities for all interests, from historical discovery to modern culinary experiences and nightlife.
+Prepare in advance for a fulfilling visit.